pierfonda/evolverneck/README.md

 # Usage

-In `one_ellipse_one_plane`, the parameter _DIST_ determines the distance between the sphere center and the horizontal plane.
-The steric interaction of the plane and of the sphere with the surface are implemented as inequality constraints (see _constraint 1_ and _constraint 2_).
+//In `one_ellipse_one_plane`, the parameter _DIST_ determines the distance between the sphere center and the horizontal plane.
+The steric interaction of the plane and of the sphere with the surface are implemented as global constraints.

 To run the script do simply:

 > evolver one_ellipse_one_plane

-and then from the evolver interface run one of the predefined evolution commands.
+and then from the SE interface run one of the predefined evolution commands.
 I suggest _namo3_.